Tamil calendar

 The Tamil calendar is a sidereal solar calendar used by the Tamil people.
 It is used in the Indian subcontinent, and other countries with significant Tamil population like Sri Lanka, Malaysia, Singapore, Myanmar and Mauritius.
 It is used in contemporary times for cultural, religious and agricultural events, with the Gregorian calendar largely used for official purposes.

 History

 There are several references to the calendar in early Tamil literature.
 Nakkeerar, the Sangam period author of the Neṭunalvāṭai, wrote in the third century CE that the Sun travels each year from Mesha/Chittirai in mid-April through 11 successive signs of the zodiac.
 The same is referenced to by Kūdalūr Kiḻar in Puṟanāṉūṟu.
 Tolkappiyam, the oldest surviving Tamil grammar text, divides the year into six seasons and Chittirai marks the start of the "ilavenil" (summer) season.
 The fifth century CE treatise of Cilappatikaram mentions the 12 rāśis (zodiac signs) that correspond to the Tamil months.
-The sixth century epic Manimekalai alludes to this to thhe Hindu solar calendar.
+The sixth century epic Manimekalai alludes to this to the Hindu solar calendar.

 Inscriptional evidences from Pagan in Myanmar from the 11th century CE and in Sukhothai in Thailand from the 14th century CE point to South Indian courtiers being tasked with defining the traditional calendar that followed a similar cycle.